-With the outbreak of war Slocum became Colonel of the 27th New York, and was wounded at First Bull Run.
-When he recovered he was given a brigade, and then a division in Franklin’s 6th Corps.
+Slocum became Colonel of the 27th New York at the outbreak of the war.
+He was wounded at First Bull Run.
+After he recovered he was given a brigade and then a division in Franklin’s 6th Corps.
 After Antietam he was given command of the 12th Corps, which performed well at Chancellorsville, although Slocum scathingly criticized Hooker.

-Slocum was criticized for delaying his arrival at Gettysburg while sending his troops on ahead; he knew that as senior corps commander he would assume command if he arrived before Meade.
-Once he arrived he did well, holding the right flank of the army against repeated attacks by Ewell’s Confederate 2nd Corps.
+Slocum has been criticized for delaying his arrival at Gettysburg while sending his troops on ahead on the first day.
+He knew that as senior corps commander he would assume command if he arrived before Meade.
+He did command the army for about six hours in the evening of July 1, until Meade arrived after midnight.
+Slocum was responsible for holding the right flank of the army.
+He successfully defended it against repeated attacks by Ewell’s Confederate 2nd Corps.

-After the Union debacle at Chickamauga Slocum’s 12th Corps was one of two corps of the Army of the Potomac chosen to go west under Hooker’s command.
+The 12th Corps was one of two corps of the Army of the Potomac chosen to go west under Hooker’s command following the Union debacle at Chickamauga .
 Slocum immediately sent in his resignation.
-It was refused, and a compromise was achieved where Slocum and a part of his Corps would operate independently of Hooker.
+It was refused.
+A compromise was achieved where Slocum and a part of his Corps would operate independently of Hooker.

 When Hooker eventually resigned (over being asked to serve under former subordinate Oliver Howard) Slocum was called to take over the 20th Corps, which was the first Union unit enter Atlanta.
 Slocum commanded the left wing of Sherman’s Army (the Army of Georgia) on the March to the Sea.

-After the war he practiced law in Brooklyn and served three terms as a Democratic U.S. congressman.
+After the war Slocum practiced law in Brooklyn and served three terms as a Democratic U.S. congressman.
 He also served on the Board of the Gettysburg Monument Commissioners.
-He died in Brooklyn in 1894
+Henry Slocum died in Brooklyn in 1894